Testing Dark Energy with Black Hole Ringdown: Stable Black Holes with cosmological hair

 {\it Cubic Galileon}: Galileon scalar-tensor theories \cite{Nicolis:2008in} have been a key `lamppost' theory to illustrate the behaviour of large classes of scalar-tensor theories, both in cosmological and strong gravity regimes.
 Crucial features exemplified by Galileons in particular are: 1) their non-linear interactions giving rise to self-accelerating solutions on larger scales \cite{Silva:2009km,DeFelice:2010pv} 2) a screening mechanism on smaller scales \cite{Nicolis:2008in,Burrage:2010rs,Babichev:2013usa}, 3) their shift symmetry resulting in analytically tractable cosmological attractor solutions \cite{DeFelice:2010pv}.
 The action for the cubic Galileon, the simplest such example, is given by

 where in addition to the scalar $\varphi$, we have included the standard kinetic term for the metric $g_{\mu\nu}$, the Ricci scalar $R$. $g$ is the determinant of the metric, $\mpl$ is the reduced Planck mass, and $\Box \equiv \nabla_\mu\nabla^\mu$ is the d'Alembertian operator. $\conthree$ is a dimensionless parameter and we impose $\Lambda_3^3 = \mpl H_0^2$, choosing a dark energy motivated mass scale for $\Lambda_3$ that ensures an ${\cal O}(1)$ contribution to the Friedmann equations, where $H_0$ is the value taken by the Hubble constant today.
-Note that we have fixed the normalisation of the Galileon field $\varphi$ to give the $+\frac{1}{2}$ coefficient in front of the kinetic term, where the sign is mandated by observational constraints when considering cosmological self-accelerating solutions for the cubic Galileon \cite{Barreira:2013jma}, i.e. when treating this model as dynamical dark energy. \\
+Note that we have fixed the normalisation of the Galileon field $\varphi$ to give the $+\frac{1}{2}$ coefficient in front of the kinetic term, where the sign is mandated by requiring the existence of viable cosmological self-accelerating solutions \cite{DeFelice:2011bh,Barreira:2013jma,Melville:2022ykg}, i.e. when treating this model as dynamical dark energy. \\

 {\it Stable black hole solutions}: As shown in Table~\ref{tab:lit-rev}, most known black hole solutions in candidate (scalar-tensor) dynamical dark energy theories -- where the dark energy field is therefore naturally time-dependent -- are unstable.
 In the absence of identifying a stabilising mechanism, no physical ringdown predictions can therefore be extracted for such models.
-However, recently, stable black hole solutions with cosmological (dark energy) hair were found for the cubic Galileon in \cite{Smulders:2026}.\footnote{ Specifically, the ghost and gradient stability of these solutions was fully investigated in the vicinity of the black hole while the stability on the cosmological asymptotes was previously shown in \cite{Kobayashi:2009wr,DeFelice:2011bh}. } This opens the door for computing physical ringdown predictions in the presence of dynamical dark energy, so we here summarise the key aspects of this stable background solution relevant for this computation.
+However, recently, stable black hole solutions with cosmological (dark energy) hair were found for the cubic Galileon in \cite{Smulders:2026qwc}.\footnote{ Specifically, the ghost and gradient stability of these solutions was fully investigated in the vicinity of the black hole while the stability on the cosmological asymptotes was previously shown in \cite{Kobayashi:2009wr,DeFelice:2011bh}.} This opens the door for computing physical ringdown predictions in the presence of dynamical dark energy, so we here summarise the key aspects of this stable background solution relevant for this computation.
 The metric and scalar take the general spherically symmetric form

 where $h$, $f$ and $\Psi$ are functions of time $t$ and radius $r$, $d\Omega^2$ is the angular line element and $q$ is a constant related to the accelerated expansion on large scales.

 No exact black hole solutions are known for the ansatz \eqref{eq:Ansatz}, but a cosmological (de Sitter-like) long range limit with Hubble parameter $H^4= \Lambda_3^6/(216c_3^2\mpl^2)$ is readily obtained.
 In order for the cosmological limit to be homogeneous, i.e. for the inhomogeneities due to the presence of the black hole to decay on length scales $\ll H^{-1}$, we require